kparc/kcc/README.md

 -------------------

-And now compare the source code of these two, and then the size of their
+And now compare the source code of these two:
-runtimes:

 ```java
 import java.util.Arrays;